iqhive/runtime.link/Readme.md

 (but not necessarily the implementation) must be included in the project under the same license as runtime.link.

-## Our Standards and Conventions
+## Our Design Values

-1. Prefer words over abbreviations for exported identifiers ie. "PutString" over "puts".
+1. Full readable words for exported identifiers rather than abbreviations ie. "PutString" over "puts".
-2. Acronyms reflect a compressed subject, they should only appear at the end of an exported indentifier.
+2. Acronyms as package names and/or as a suffix, rather than mixed in ie. "TheExampleAPI" over "TheAPIExample".
-3. Explicit types that define relationships between values instead of implicit use of primitives.
+3. Explicit types that define relationships rather than implicit use of primitives.

 ## Roadmap